Loading blog...

 | Retains review evidence | Rarely | Yes |

-Teams do not need reviewers to recheck every file when only failed fields need attention.
-Buyers should stop asking whether a tool can read documents and ask whether it can prove that the data is ready for the next decision.
+Buyers should stop asking whether a tool can read documents and start asking whether it can prove that the data is ready for the next decision.

 How to Evaluate a Document Verification Stack Before Buying